Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 Orange BCommonly used in sausage and hot dog casings

-Artificial Food Colors being Phased Out in the US Market by the end of 2026
+Table: Artificial Food Colors being Phased Out in the US Market by the end of 2026

 What Kind of Health Risks are Strongly Associated With Petroleum-based Food Dyes?

 • Yellow 5: Processed in brightly colored soda, colored candy, and pastries, yellow No. 5 has also been associated with behavioral issues in kids.
-Just like red 40, it has also been associated with colon cancer risk, allergic reactions, and DNA damage in WBCs (white blood cells).
+Just like Red 40, it has also been associated with colon cancer risk, allergic reactions, and DNA damage in WBCs (white blood cells).

 • Yellow 6: Usually used in beverages, sodas, and a few other edibles for color enhancement, yellow no. 6 has been associated with hormone disruption, benzidine contamination, testicular tumors in rats, and neurotoxicity.